Consistent emissions data for direct use of sold products

 Emissions data for 180+ product types

-To set climate goals and report reliably, retailers need access to the best available assumptions for how customers use energy-consuming products that are not currently U.S. Environmental Protection Agency (EPA) certified.
-The DPED solution will provide emissions data for over 180 product types, including classifications like:
+To set climate goals and report reliably, retailers need access to the best available assumptions for how customers use energy-consuming products that are not currently U.S. Environmental Protection Agency (EPA) ENERGY STAR certified.
+The DPED solution provides emissions data for over 180 product types, including classifications like:

 - Appliances